 KTByte teaches computer science to middle and high school students worldwide.
-Local US Massachusetts residents can attend our computer camps, while remote students can attend our computer science classes.
-Our most advanced classes, such as the USACO prep class, USACO prep camp and algorithms courses teach college level material to pre-college students.
+Local US Massachusetts residents can attend our in-person classes, while remote students can attend online.
+Our most advanced classes, such as the USACO prep class and algorithms courses teach college level material to pre-college students.
 We also do interview prep.
 The intro CS00 and CS01 courses use fun multimedia, scientific, and gaming projects to teach core concepts.
 All of our web conference classes are backed by extensive problem sets to ensure confidence through excellence.

 KTByte also believes that high quality CS education should be available to everyone.
 Our most popular Introduction to Java (CS00) and Accelerated Intro to Java (CS01) are available in self guided format for a free trial.
 Our AP and Datastructures course (CS02) is also available worldwide.
 Finally, anyone can collaboratively code in our online Java 8 IDE (paste).

 Congratulations to four past KTByte academy students who were admitted to MIT Primes: Betsy, Eric, Krishna, and Willy.